tandero/tandero.github.io/content/publications.md

 If you don't have access and want a copy, [email me](mailto:thomas.anderson@radlab.zone) and I'll send it to you.

-If you don't want to get in touch personally, you can circumvent the barriers with [sci-hub](https://sci-hub.se/).
+If you don't want to get in touch personally, you can circumvent some barriers with [sci-hub](https://sci-hub.se/).

 Let technology work for you!